 A: Among the most common pairings are the 50 Ω/75 Ω transmission line of coaxial cable; a high-impedance vacuum-tube audio-amplifier output of several hundred Ω (yes, they still sues those) to a low-impedance loudspeaker at 8 Ω. These are simple, resistive matches with a reactance (imaginary) value of zero.

 Yes, many are non-standard.
 For example, the power amplifier output stage of an RF transmitter designed for a 50-Ω purely resistive load may actually be connecting to an antenna with an impedance that is not 50 Ω, and which has a large reactive component due to its physical size, configuration, and placement.

 Q: What is done to match the impedances?

 A: The solution is to devise and insert a matching network, comprised of resistive and reactive elements, between the source and load (Figure 2).
 The network is designed so that the source sees a load impedance equal to its complex conjugate, while the load looking back, also sees its complex conjugate.

 Q: What types of matching situations are relatively easy to deal with?

-A: Cases where both the source and load are purely or nearly purely resistive are easiest to handle since no reactive elements (inductive or capacitive) are needed.
-For common resistive source/load pairings, such between a 50- Ω drive as the source and an 8-Ω speaker as load, off-the-shelf devices are available to insert between source and load (these are often called L-pads, T-pads, and pi-pads, depending on their internal arrangement).
-In some resistive situations, a transformer is used with the appropriate turns ratio needed to provide the resistive-impedance match.
+A: Cases, where both the source and load are purely or nearly purely resistive, are easiest to handle since no reactive elements (inductive or capacitive) are needed.
+For common resistive source/load pairings, such as between a 50- Ω drive as the source and an 8-Ω speaker as load, off-the-shelf devices are available to insert between source and load (these are often called L-pads, T-pads, and pi-pads, depending on their internal arrangement).
+In some resistive situations, a transformer is used with the appropriate turn ratio needed to provide the resistive-impedance match.